polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ##### Serialization Codec

-All [Arkworks](https://github.com/arkworks-rs) types passed on the runtime/host boundary are serialized using [ArkScale](https://github.com/paritytech/ark-scale), a SCALE encoding wrapper for Arkworks types.
+All types passed on the runtime/host boundary are serialized using [ArkScale](https://github.com/paritytech/ark-scale), a SCALE encoding wrapper for Arkworks types.
-ArkScale internally uses Arkworks' `CanonicalSerialize`/`CanonicalDeserialize` traits, ensuring compatibility with the broader Arkworks ecosystem.
+ArkScale internally uses Arkworks' `CanonicalSerialize`/`CanonicalDeserialize` traits.

 The codec is configured with the following settings:
 - **Not validated**: Points are not validated on deserialization for performance (caller responsibility)